How Dehydration Affects Your Brain

 - Drink water throughout the day even if you are indoors and in the air conditioning.

-- Eat your water by munching on water-filled fruits.
+- Eat your water by munching on water-filled fruits and vegetables (ie: watermelon, cucumbers).